If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

-- Iliococcygeus muscle
+- Iliococcygeus muscle (IC)

 How do I know if I’m using the right muscles?

-Everyone knows how to flex a bicep or your pecs.
-But tensing your PC or BC muscle isn’t something you exactly do in front of the mirror!
-The easiest description is usually that the muscles you use are the same as the ones you use when stopping yourself from peeing mid-flow.
+Everyone knows how to flex their biceps or pecs.
+But tensing your PC or BC muscle isn’t something you can do in front of the mirror, and the visible results are much more subtle.

 Aren’t there different types of kegels?